brandonrivera123/brandonrivera123/README.md

 ## I'm a young, ambitious, and hard working developer.

 - ✏️ I am currently working on developing this portfolio to help showcase what I have learned about web development.
-- 👀 Please feel free to take a look at how it's coming along.
-- 👨🏼‍💻 I am currently learning anything and everything I can.
+- 👨🏼‍💻 I am learning anything and everything I can.
 - 🥅 2022 Goals: Collaborate on open source projects and be more active in development community.
 - ⚡️ Fun Fact: I also like working with the Unity Game Engine outside of web development.